ShanukaHennayaka/ShanukaHennayaka/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on web development
-- 🌱 I’m currently learning php
+- 🌱 I’m interested in frontend development
-- 👯 I’m looking to collaborate on IT sector
+- 👯 I’m looking to collaborate in IT sector
 - 📫 How to reach me: shanukasupun25@gmail.com

 <!--